-- Owls: Several species of owls may be observed on the area.
-The Screech owl is a favorite.
+- Owls: Several species of owls may be observed in the area.
+The Screech Owl is a favorite.

-- Eastern Wood Pewee: Is also a favorite of bird watching enthusiasts.
+- Eastern Wood-Pewee: This is also a favorite of bird-watching enthusiasts.

 - Reptiles & Amphibians

 Three shooting ranges are available to anyone who possesses a current hunting license.
-The rifle range offers 25, 50, 100 and 200 yard target frames.
+The rifle range offers 25, 50, 100, and 200 yard target frames.
 A pistol range is available as well as a place to set up a trap and do some trap shooting.
-No target shooting is allowed on the area except at the designated shooting ranges.
+No target shooting is allowed in the area except at the designated shooting ranges.